 Because of advances in medicine, each of us, as well as our families and friends, may face many decisions about the dying process.
-As hard as it might be to face the idea of your own death, you might take time to consider how your individual values relate to your idea of a good death.
-By deciding what end-of-life care.
+As hard as it might be to face the idea of your own death, you might take time to consider how your individual values relate to your wishes for end-of-life care.

 There are several ways to make sure others know the kind of care you want when dying.

 For some people, it makes sense to bring this up at a small family gathering.
-Others may find that telling their family they have made a will (or updated an existing one) provides an opportunity to bring up this subject with other family members.
-As hard as it might be to talk about your end-of-life wishes, knowing your preferences ahead of time can make decision making easier for your family.
+Some may find that telling their family they have made a will (or updated an existing one) provides an opportunity to bring up this subject with other family members.
+As hard as it might be to talk about your end-of-life wishes, knowing your preferences ahead of time can make decision-making easier for your family.
 You may also have some comfort knowing that your family can choose what you want.

-On the other hand, if your parents are aging and you are concerned about what they want, you might introduce the subject.
+On the other hand, if your parents (or another close relative or friend) are aging and you are unsure about what they want, you might introduce the subject.
 You can try to explain that having this conversation will help you care for them and do what they want.
 You might start by talking about what you think their values are, instead of talking about specific treatments.
-Try saying something like, “when Uncle Walt had a stroke and died, I thought you seemed upset that his kids wanted to put him on a respirator.”
+Try saying something like, “When Uncle Isaiah had a stroke, I thought you seemed upset that his kids wanted to put him on a respirator.”
 Or, “I’ve always wondered why Grandpa didn’t die at home.
 Do you know?”

 Written instructions letting others know the type of care you want if you are seriously ill or dying are called advance directives.
-These include a living will and health care power of attorney.
+These include a living will and healthcare power of attorney.
 A living will records your end-of-life care wishes in case you are no longer able to speak or make decisions for yourself.

 Don’t confuse a durable power of attorney for health care with a durable power of attorney.
 The first is limited to decisions related to health care, while the latter covers decisions regarding property or financial matters.

 A lawyer can prepare these papers, or you can do them yourself.
 Forms are available from your local or State government, from private groups, or on the Internet.
-(See To Learn More below.)
-Often these forms need to be witnessed.
+(See To Learn More about Advance Directives and Living Wills.)
+Often, these forms need to be witnessed.
 That means that people who are not related to you watch as you sign and date the paperwork and then sign and date it themselves as proof that the signature is indeed yours.